marcpaterno/devel-notes/git-workflow.md

 # Marc's suggested git workflow

 This is a simple git workflow that I have found reasonable to use.
 Please improve these instructions if you know better.
 This workflow is suitable for projects that are "sufficiently small", which is a difficult thing to quantify.
-For "larger" projects, I suggest you consider "git flow", which is documented in many places.
+For "larger" projects, another workflow might be better.

 ## TL;DR